 Note: If the test station does not allow for on-line data processing the amount of data registered at a sampling rate of 1Hz might be too much for post-processing.
-If a sampling rate lower than 1Hz during the long term measurements should be necessary make sure that at least during the polarisation curve the sampling rate of 1 Hz should be respected.
-It is also recommended to use a higher sampling rate just before and after the polarisation curves in order to clearly identify their effect on performance.
+If a sampling rate lower than 1Hz during the long term measurements should be necessary make sure that at least during the polarization curve the sampling rate of 1 Hz should be respected.
+It is also recommended to use a higher sampling rate just before and after the polarization curves in order to clearly identify their effect on performance.
 Actual data sampling rates should be given in the test report.

-The power density $[P (W/cm^2) = V (V) \cdot i (A/cm^2)]$ should be calculated as a further output for this test and can be calculated for all the measurement steps (polarisation curves and "on" phases).
+The power density $[P(W/cm^2) = V(V) \cdot i(A/cm^2)]$ should be calculated as a further output for this test and will be calculated for all the measurement steps (polarization curves and cycling step).

-The voltage deviations $\Delta V$ will have to be calculated at OCV and on load over the complete duration of the cycling measurement step in order to evaluate a "performance progression rate" (normally a performance "degradation rate") $\Delta V{\text{OCV}}/\text{dt}$ and $\Delta V{\text{iload}}/\text{dt}$ :
+The voltage deviations, ΔV , can be calculated at OCV (measured at the beginning of the polarization curves), and on load, over the complete duration of the cycling measurement step.
+These deviations can be used to evaluate a "performance progression rate" (normally a performance "degradation rate") $\Delta V{\text{OCV}}/\text{dt}$ and $\Delta V{\text{iload}}/\text{dt}$.
+These values will correspond to the slopes of the plots giving the voltages versus time.